I1820/I1820/README.md

 Things belong to the projects, but this component doesn't validate this relationship so other services must verify project identification and existence before calls this project APIs.

+## RabbitMQ
+TM passes thing on thing creation and its identification with its PID on thing deletion on RabbitMQ.

+- `i1820_thing` fired thing creation with `create` as a routing key.
+- `i1820_thing` fired thing deletion with `remove` as a routing key.